pecezon/flixster-week2-project/README.md

 - Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-I loved the project, I think I've learned more in 2 weeks than in a semester in college, everything went as planned for this project but I should written cleaner code, it may not be that bad, but it can be cleaner
+I loved the project, I think I've learned more in 2 weeks than in a semester in college, everything went as planned for this project but I should've written cleaner code, it may not be that bad, but it always can be cleaner

 ### Open-source libraries used